Physicists help us understand the world at its most fundamental level, from the smallest particles to the universe itself.

 Master of Science (M.S.)

-The Master of Science (M.S.) in Physics will prepare students for a variety of career paths, including further study leading to the Ph.D.
+The Master of Science (M.S.) in Physics will prepare you for a variety of career paths, including further study leading to the Ph.D.
+Students should expect the completion of an M.S. degree take two academic years of full-time study.
+Chose from thesis (plan A) or non-thesis (plan B) tracks to suit your goals.

-Accelerated Master of Science (M.S.) with specialization in Analytics for Large Data Sets (plan A only)
+Master of Science (M.S.) with specialization in Analytics for Large Data Sets

 Doctor of Philosophy (Ph.D.)